 And this, my friends, is a whole different level of victory and peace that I had never even fathomed.
 One way that I continue to stay in this mindset is by keeping close tabs on every area of my life through lots of planning and honest self-evaluation every now and then to make sure I am still moving in the right direction.

 I encourage you to take an audit of how you are spending your time each day.
-Pay close attention to areas that are leading you to be wasteful with your money or that can lead to potentially tempt you to spend unnecessarily.
+Use any tracker that works for you and pay close attention to areas that are leading you to be wasteful with your money or that can lead to potentially tempt you to spend unnecessarily.
 This will help you reach your goal of being debt-free even faster.

 Don’t go into debt